not-chciken/FloppyFloat/README.md

 # FloppyFloat

-A faster than soft float floating point library.
+A floating point library for instruction set simulators.

 ## What can it be used for?
-FloppyFloat is primarly designed as a faster alternative to soft float libraries in simulator environments.
+FloppyFloat is primarily designed as a faster alternative to soft float libraries in simulator environments.
 Soft float libraries, such as [Berkeley SoftFloat](https://github.com/ucb-bar/berkeley-softfloat-3) or [SoftFP](https://bellard.org/softfp/), compute floating point instructions purely by integer arithmetic, which is a slow and painful process.
 As most computers come with an FPU, computing results and exception flags by floating point arithmetic is way faster.